floft/meta-ecam/README.md

 camera, but it should insert properly (hence the reason for the modified 3.2 kernel).

+---

+**Note:** this branch is based on Pansenti, which uses sysvinit.
+This should work and will allow you to insert the camera driver provided with the camera.
+However, the master branch builds the driver which allows for using systemd and other kernel config modifications.
+Using the master is the preferred method.

+---

 ## Yocto Project
 Install [Ubuntu 10.04 32-bit](http://releases.ubuntu.com/lucid/) in Virtualbox
 (see DVSDK section if you want a different version) and disable swap;